fbef0102/Game-Private_Plugin/Plugin_插件/Coop_戰役模式/coopbosses_ifier/readme.md

 # Description | 內容
-Sets a tank and witch spawn point on every map in coop mode
+Sets a tank and witch spawn point based on the percentage of passing the map in coop mode

 > __Note__ <br/>
 This plugin is private, Please contact [me](https://github.com/fbef0102/Game-Private_Plugin#私人插件列表-private-plugins-list)<br/>